The Short Answer

 LiFePO4 (LFP) is the safest, longest-lasting choice for most buyers, rated for 3,000-4,000+ cycles versus 500-800 for older NMC cells.
 Sodium-ion is a promising cold-weather alternative but isn't mainstream yet.
 Unless you have a specific reason to consider something else, LFP is what you should be shopping for in 2026.

-What "Cycle Life" Actually Means for You
+What Does "Cycle Life" Actually Mean for You?

 Do the math on cost per cycle and the picture gets clear fast: a $1,200 LFP unit lasting 3,000 cycles works out to roughly $0.40 per cycle.
 An $800 NMC unit lasting 600 cycles costs closer to $1.33 per cycle.
 The cheaper unit is the more expensive one over time, if you use it regularly.

-Why LFP Won the Portable Power Market
+Why Did LFP Win the Portable Power Market?

 Most major brands releasing new models in 2026 default to LFP as standard, and NMC has largely been pushed down into the budget tier.
 If you see an unusually low price on a large-capacity unit, checking the battery chemistry in the spec sheet is the first thing to do before assuming it's a deal.

-Where Sodium-Ion Actually Fits Right Now
+Where Does Sodium-Ion Actually Fit Right Now?

 Sodium-ion is the newest contender, and its real advantage is cold-weather performance — it holds up better in sub-zero conditions than LFP, which can lose meaningful usable capacity in extreme cold.
 It's not the pick for most buyers yet.
 If your primary use case is winter camping or an unheated storage shed, it's worth watching, but it's not shipping widely enough yet to be the default recommendation.